-Norwegian Bliss is the third ship in the Breakaway Plus-class being built by Meyer Werft in Papenburg, Germany, for American cruise operator, Norwegian Cruise Line (NCL).
-Norwegian Bliss will become the 16th ship in NCL's fleet and will be home-ported in Miami.
+Norwegian Bliss is the third ship in the Breakaway Plus-class built by Meyer Werft in Papenburg, Germany, for American cruise operator, Norwegian Cruise Line (NCL).
+Norwegian Bliss is the 16th ship in NCL’s fleet and is home-ported in Miami.
 Its sister ships include the Norwegian Escape and the Norwegian Joy.

-Construction of Norwegian Bliss commenced in October 2016 and the vessel is expected to make its maiden voyage in November 2018.
-The ship is being designed specifically for Alaskan cruises.
+Construction of Norwegian Bliss commenced in October 2016 and the vessel was floated out in February 2018.
+The ship embarked on its maiden voyage in April 2018.

 Norwegian Bliss design

 Capable of accommodating 4,000 guests, Norwegian Bliss has an overall length of 324.6m, width of 41.4m, and gross tonnage of 167,800t.
 The ship is designed specifically for Alaskan cruises.